ammohanrao/DeltaDiag/README.md

 ````
  "Expectation, qualiﬁcation and proximity determine each word’s meaning.
 This entails cognition."
-         -Primer of Indian Logic by Annambhatta. https://en.wikipedia.org/wiki/Tarka-Sangraha
 ````
 # Delta-diag
 A medical diagnostic decision support model on DBMI database with 95% accuracy.
 This model is being extended to a database consisting of 171K published clinical reports.